The Ultimate K-Swap Installation Guide

 K-Swap Shifter Cables

-The next part on the list would be the K-Swap shifter cables.
-For the cables, you must use Honda Integra DC5 specification cables to bolt to the shifter correctly and the gearbox (even using the Hybrid Racing no-cut shifter).
+The next item on the list is the K-Swap shifter cables.
+For the cables, you must use Honda Integra DC5 specification cables to bolt to the DK5 shifter correctly and the gearbox (even using the Hybrid Racing no-cut shifter).

-There are a few good options over stock here; as mentioned in the shifter section, Hybrid Racing and K-Tuned would be the best option here.
+There are a few good options over stock; as mentioned in the shifter section, Hybrid Racing and K-Tuned are the best options.

-They both offer bolt-in direct replacement cables and utilise spherical bearings, unlike OEM rubber, which makes your gear changes feel tighter over stock.
+They both offer bolt-in, direct-replacement shifter cables and utilise spherical bearings, unlike OEM rubber, which makes your gear changes feel tighter than stock, and doesn't degrade over time like rubber will.

-The biggest complaint of stock cables is that they feel "sloppy" to use, and spherical ends completely solve this issue.
+The biggest complaint about stock cables is that they feel "sloppy" to use, especially the rubber over time, and spherical ends completely solve this issue.

 Shifter Cable Grommet

-When installing the Shifter cables into a K-Swap car, generally, you will not have a hole for the cables as the shift linkage used to be underneath the vehicle.
+When installing the Shifter cables in a K-Swap car, you generally won't have a hole for them in the firewall, since the shift linkage used to be located underneath the vehicle.

 You must drill a hole in the firewall for the cables to pass through.
-The cut hole is usually underneath the heater pipes, but you are left with a large ugly hole, and where K-Tuned comes in.
+The cut hole is usually underneath the heater pipes, leaving you with a large, ugly hole —and that's where K-Tuned comes in.

-They developed a shifter cable grommet to allow both cables to run through the firewall without risking the cables rubbing through the metal.
+They developed a shifter cable grommet to allow both cables to run through the firewall without risking them rubbing against the exposed metal.

 Installation is simple; drill the correct hole size, bolt the plate in all four corners, and you're done!